Training talk with Mikael Eriksson and Menachem Brodie | EP#200

-Menachem Broadie interviews Mikael Eriksson on The Strong Savvy Cyclist and Triathlete podcast in an extended training talk covering many different aspects of training and practical advice for triathletes and endurance athletes.
+Menachem Brodie interviews Mikael Eriksson on The Strong Savvy Cyclist and Triathlete podcast in an extended training talk covering many different aspects of training and practical advice for triathletes and endurance athletes.

 - Let's discuss this episode and the topic in general.
 Post any comments or questions in the comments at the bottom of the shownotes.
 Join the discussion here!